On this page:

 How many people treated with NHPP-distributed hGH got CJD in the United States?

 Some U.S. laboratories that made pituitary hGH for the NHPP also made hGH for use in other countries.
-The HHS learned that six people in New Zealand and two people in Brazil who received U.S.-made pituitary hGH may also have gotten CJD.
-A total of 37 people who were treated with pituitary hGH made in the United States may have gotten CJD.
+In addition to the 32 people treated in the U.S., the HHS learned that six people in New Zealand and two people in Brazil who received U.S.-made pituitary hGH may also have gotten CJD.
+Thus, a total of 40 people who were treated with pituitary hGH made in the United States may have gotten CJD.

 How many people treated with pituitary hGH got CJD in other countries?